-An American man tries to shield his family from society; but finds society, and children, are complicated.
+An American man tries to shield his children from society; but finds society, and children, are complicated.

 A British man and woman try to make their way through life; but are tormented and defeated.

 I recently saw two fine films in 24 hours.
-In the confusingly-named Captain Fantastic, Viggo Mortensen plays the father of six children who he is seeking to raise in a remote forest according to his ’60s-oriented anti-capitalist views.
+In the confusingly-named Captain Fantastic, Viggo Mortensen plays a father trying to raise six children in a remote forest according to his ’60s-oriented anti-capitalist views.
 When a tragedy forces them to interact with the outside world, the father’s efforts to give the children what he considers the best possible upbringing are challenged; and something has to give.

 In I, Daniel Blake, David Johns and Hayley Squires play would-be benefit claimants unable to navigate the UK social security system.
-Both are treated sympathetically as they try to get by; but we can see early on that this is unlikely to turn out well.
+We can see early on that this is unlikely to turn out well.
 As troubles gather, the kindnesses of friends and neighbours contrast with a state depicted as cruel and implacable.

-Both films are worth watching; the contrasts are interesting.
+Both films are worth watching, and comparing.
 Captain Fantastic looks, and feels, rich in colour and context.
 Despite tragedy and challenge, there is (mild spoiler alert) something resembling a happy ending.
 The sound-track is uplifting.
 Nearly everyone is good-looking.
-The eponymous title character is conflicted and ambiguous: maddening and arrogant as well as well-meaning, affectionate and improbably omniscient.
+The eponymous title character is conflicted and ambiguous: maddening and arrogant; well-meaning; affectionate; and improbably omniscient.
 The story moves along at a good lick, with the main character finding a kind of redemption, in classic Hollywood narrative style, by changing and growing.
-Some moments pack emotional punch (I found the late rendition of Guns’N’Roses classic “Sweet Child of Mine” moving); but these are diminished by a sense that nothing too bad will happen.
+Some moments pack emotional punch (I found the late rendition of Guns’N’Roses classic “Sweet Child of Mine” moving); but these are tempered by a sense that nothing too bad will happen.

 In I, Daniel Blake, nearly everything is colourless: people, buildings, an entire city.
 The narrative, apart from a few milliseconds of bleak, black comedy, is unremittingly gloomy.
 The story is crowded with performances so realistic – few of them by people with film-star good looks – you wonder if the performers are actors at all.
 Few of the characters are ambiguous; they’re either plucky or evil.
 The narrative grinds forward so inexorably that tragedy seems inevitable throughout; when it occurs, it feels almost a release.
 The emotional key-points are so intense they’re difficult to watch.
 No-one shows much sign of finding redemption through change.
 Music is deployed skilfully – notably the classic BBC radio theme The Shipping Forecast (Sailing by) but offers little hope.

-Neither movie is perfect; but I’d rate both highly if you fancy thought-provoking social drama.
+Neither movie is perfect; but I’d recommend both if you fancy thought-provoking social drama.

 Captain Fantastic 8/10: For: intelligent, entertaining, occasionally uplifting.
 Against: both conflict and narrative have saccharine moments, and the ending plays it safe.